plirglo/m-aws-kubernetes-service/README.md

 ## Windows users

 This module is designed for Linux/Unix development/usage only.
-If you need to develop from Windows you can use the included [devcontainer setup for VScode](https://code.visualstudio.com/docs/remote/containers-tutorial) and run the examples the same way but then from then ```examples/basic_flow_devcontainer``` folder.
+If you need to develop from Windows you can use the included [devcontainer setup for VScode](https://code.visualstudio.com/docs/remote/containers-tutorial) and run the examples the same way but then from then ```examples/basic_flow_devcontainer``` folder or ```examples/create_in_existing_subnets_devcontainer```.

 ## Module dependencies

 | Component                     | Version | Repo/Website                                                                                                | License                                                           |